How to Document Gift Funds: FHA vs. Conventional Home Loan

-However, your lender could be a little more lenient here.
-For example, if your godparents give you the gift funds, they could make the case that they’ve been like family to you all of your life and your lender might therefore give you the green light.
+Depending on your lender, there could be a little more leniency here.
+For example, if a godparent provides you the gift funds, the case could be made that they’ve been like family to you your whole life, and your lender will most likely approve the gift.

 How do I give a gift fund?

-The amount of money you want to give is up to you, but if you want to be exempt from taxes, you’ll need to know the annual gift tax exemption rule.
+The amount of money you want to gift is up to you, but if you want to be exempt from taxes, you’ll need to know the annual gift tax exemption rule.

-For example, let’s say that you want to give a gift fund to your child that’s moving out.
-To be exempt from taxes, the most you can give your child in any given year is $14,000 per child.
-If you’re married and feeling super generous, you and your spouse can each give a child $14,000, totaling to $28,000 for that year and still won’t have to worry about taxation.
+Let’s say that you want to provide a gift fund to your child that’s moving out.
+To be exempt from taxes, the most you can give your child in a year is $15,000 (per child).
+If you’re married and feeling extra generous, you and your spouse can each provide a gift, maxing out at $30,000.
+If you want to provide a gift over the maximum, be prepared to pay gift taxes.

-Whether your receiver is using your gift fund for just part or all of their down payment, they’ll need you to write a letter to their mortgage company that clearly explains the money if a gift and not a loan.
+Your lender will also require a gift letter.
+Even if your receiver is only using the gift fund for a portion of their down payment, they’ll need you to write a letter that clearly explains the money is a gift and not a loan.